mars-planet/mars_city/servers/body_tracker_ms/doc/sad.rst

 This module supports up to four Kinects simultaneously connected to a single machine.

-An algorithm to estimate user's step using skeletal joint data is included in this module, in order to estimate and reproduce navigation paths that an astronaut defines by walking inside a Motivity treadmill.
+An algorithm to estimate user steps using skeletal joint data is included in this module, in order to estimate and reproduce navigation paths that an astronaut defines by walking inside a Motivity treadmill.

 Previous versions of the skeletal tracking module were implemented in C++ using OpenNI/NITE framework, and then C# using the Microsoft Kinect SDK.
-The new version of this module is based on PyKinect [2], which uses the Microsoft API but make possible to use Python.
+The new version of this module is based on PyKinect [2], which allows to use the Microsoft API with Python.

-The following flow chart gives a pictorial view of the working steps of body tracker application.
+The following flow chart gives a pictorial view of the working steps of the body tracker application.

 .. figure:: images/SkeletalTrackerArchitecture.png

    Figure 1.
 System architecture.
-One main server with MS Windows is used for manage up to 4 Kinects.
+One main server with MS Windows is used to manage up to 4 Kinects.
 Data from these devices are sent to the Tango bus, that makes them available for any other ERAS software module.